What is Considered Intoxicated While Driving?

 How to Avoid Being Intoxicated While Driving

 Alcohol is a volatile substance that rapidly enters several organs through the bloodstream.
 It is a depressant drug that can slow down the functions of the Central Nervous System (CNS).
 As a result, the person can feel the intoxicating effects minutes after consumption.
 In addition, various alcoholic beverages contain different alcohol concentrations that can affect the BAC.
-Thus, the best way to avoid being intoxicated while driving is to measure the BAC with a breathalyser.
+Thus, the best way to avoid being intoxicated while driving after drinking is to measure the BAC with a breathalyser.

 Factors Affecting the BAC